relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Summary and conclusions

 In this regard, the application of \relensing\ to real galaxy clusters, such as those from e.g. HFF, is naturally the next step (this is a work in progress).
-Also, with the expected increase in quantity and quality of observations from upcoming facilities, we plan to explore how \relensing\ behaves depending on the amount multiply imaged systems, and multiple images available.
-Additionally, as already discussed in \cite{cain2016flexion}, flexion allows to get information from substructure where strong lensing is not dominant, so that it becomes interesting to explore the impact the smoothing has on reconstructions when flexion is included.
+Also, with the expected increase in quantity and quality of observations from upcoming facilities, we plan to explore how \relensing\ behaves depending on the number of multiply imaged systems, and multiple images available.
+Additionally, as already discussed in \cite{cain2016flexion}, flexion allows us to get information from substructure where strong lensing is not dominant.
+So that it becomes interesting to explore the impact the smoothing has on reconstructions when flexion is included.
+Moreover, it is indispensable to test the prediction power of \relensing\, particularly in the context of predicting the existence of multiple images, which is of great importance for strong lensing studies.